General

 The LED symbol shows you the way.
 The Anode is where you need to use the long leg of the LED (positive) and the Cathode where you use the short one (negative).
 If you mess it up, it doesn’t hurt anything, but it will not light up, which is the whole point of a LED.

-Solder the two legs at the bottom and bend the LED back in the clear channel like in the picture below.
+Solder the two legs at the bottom and bend the LED back in the clear channel.

 If you get everything correctly and try to power up the NES, you will be greeted with a beautiful LED light.
 Put back everything and you should be done.
 Enjoy the 21st century light show!